TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          boolean

    Description
-         If set to 1 the button for a language will ve rendered as a non- disabled button even if no translation is found for the language.
+         If set to 1, the button for a language will be rendered as a non- disabled button even if no translation is found for the language.

 .. ###### END~OF~TABLE ######

-[tsref:(cObject).HMENU.special.language]
+[tsref:(cObject).HMENU.special = language]

 .. _hmenu-special-language-examples: